debagger/fstb/README.md

 ```
 ## Usage
 ### Work with pathes
-You can create path to filesystem object usin the FSPath function.
+You can create path to filesystem object using the FSPath function.
 It can be chained with any key name wich act as path segment.

 Example: